 In addition to cramps, sore breasts, and other common PMS-related symptoms, period stains are another concern that you might need to deal with during your time of the month.
 Whether you stain your favorite cotton sheets or bleed right through your undies and go-to pair of leggings, you might feel the only option is to toss your favorite garments in trash, but we promise -- there is hope!

 Don’t worry.
-Most of the time, it’s easy to remove period stains from your clothes and linens.
+Most of the time, learning how to remove period stains from your clothes and linens is easy.
 In fact, there are ways you can get those stains out and give your clothes and sheets a second life.

 We consulted two cleaning experts and asked them to share their top go-to stain removing tips and tricks.
 The best part?
 You probably already have all the ingredients needed at home.